Are you looking for a delicious and easy vegan recipe to impress your guests? Look no further than my best creamy vegan mushroom risotto with peas!

 Here are the ingredients you'll need to make this incredibly tasty vegan mushroom risotto with peas:

 - Dried mushrooms - You can use edible dried mushrooms of your choice, I order them online or get them at the grocery store.
-I used dried wood ear mushrooms, which are soaking in water in the photo above.
-They add a concentrated mushroom flavor, plus the liquid gets added to the broth which adds depth of flavor.
+I used dried wood ear mushrooms, which are soaked in water in the photo above.
+They add a concentrated mushroom flavor, plus the liquid gets added to the broth, adding depth of flavor.
 Strain the broth to get any grittiness out, especially if using porcini mushrooms.

-- Arborio rice - This high-starch short-grain rice is the most popular for making risotto, which is what I used.
+- Arborio rice - This high-starch short-grain rice is the most popular for making risotto, which I used.
 I've cooked with Lundbery Family Farms Arborio rice over the years with great results.
+It's naturally gluten-free.

 - Dry white wine, such as Pinot Grigio or Sauvignon Blanc.